etn-ccis/blui-angular-component-library/react/README.md

-# PX Blue Custom React Components
+# PX Blue UI Components for React
-This is a library of custom components for use in PX Blue applications.
-For the most part, these components are meant to simplify building your application by providing re-usable components that implement common use cases in PX Blue and eliminating the need to multiple teams to build their own components for these.
+This is a library of re-usable React components for use in PX Blue applications.
+For the most part, these components are meant to simplify building your application by providing drop-in components that implement common use cases in PX Blue and eliminate the need for multiple teams to build their own components for these.

 Currently, we have components available for:
-* ChannelValue (React)
+* ChannelValue
-* Hero (React)
+* Hero
-* HeroBanner (React)
+* HeroBanner

 ## Installation